mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 Arrangements are made for the Scout Service to retrieve the hulk in the Grant system using a 20,000 ton Scout ship, which will leave from Efate as soon as possible.

-The debriefing continues, with the details conveyed through the character’s descriptions of events as well as video footage of the salvage itself.
+The debriefing continues, with the details conveyed through the character's descriptions of events as well as video footage of the salvage itself.
 At the end of the discussion, Hertzog, who has said nothing but recorded everything on a digital dictaphone, speaks up.

 “Either we have a mole in our company passing information to a rival - or the Scout Service in the subsector has a mole.
 Either way, the only way a rival firm could conduct a salvage so quickly was if they had information about the system where the scout cruiser was last headed to.
-Our preparations for salvage didn’t move quickly enough.”
+Our preparations for salvage didn't move quickly enough.”
 She turns to Derren, who is contemplating what to say next.

 “I think we need to do some digging ourselves.
 We need to find out what Salvage Factors knows about the _Machii_